erikvansebille/os4p_git_gitlab_bookdown/README.md

 # Git & GitLab Tutorial eBook for Open Science for Physicists

-This is a tutorial on git & GitLab for the course "Open Science for Physicists" at Utrecht University.
-It is forked and slightly adapted from the tutorial on git & GitHub for scientists without formal programming background: https://gitbookdown.dallasdatascience.com.
+This is a tutorial on git & GitLab for the course [Open Science for Physicists](https://osiris-student.uu.nl/onderwijscatalogus/extern/cursus?cursuscode=NS-PH500M&taal=en&collegejaar=huidig) at [Utrecht University](https://www.uu.nl/en/organisation/department-of-physics/education/masters-programmes).

+This tutorial is forked and slightly adapted from the tutorial on git & GitHub for scientists without formal programming background: https://gitbookdown.dallasdatascience.com.

 Git for version control      |  GitLab for collaboration